-- 2.6 The Travel Plan monitoring contribution should be accompanied by a Travel Plan bond payable by the developer to Derbyshire County Council. - 2.7 The bond is required to enable travel plan measures to be implemented by the County Council should the identified targets not be achieved by an agreed date, and to provide an incentive to the developer to ensure that the Travel

-Plan objectives are met.
-The contribution is secured via a S106 agreement, and is payable should the target reduction in number of trips, or single occupant journeys, not be achieved.
-The bond is payable to the County Council on commencement of works, and is calculated by taking into account three elements, which are:
+- 2.6 The Travel Plan monitoring contribution should be accompanied by a Travel Plan bond payable by the developer to Derbyshire County Council. - 2.7 The bond is required to enable travel plan measures to be implemented by the County Council should the identified targets not be achieved by an agreed date, and to provide an incentive to the developer to ensure that the Travel Plan objectives are met.
+The contribution is secured via a Section 106 agreement, and is payable should the target reduction in number of trips, or other travel plan objectives are not met. - 2.8 The Travel Plan Bond and Monitoring Fee details can be found on Derbyshire County Council's website or on request from the Highways Development Management Team.
+The fees are summarised below: